developer3000S/Octopii/README.md

 *Tip: segregate your image assets into folders with the folder name being the same as the class name.
 You can then drag and drop a folder into the upload dialog.*

-**NOTE: Only upload the same as the class name, for example, German Passport class must have German Passport pictures.
+**NOTE: Only upload the same as the class name, for example, the German Passport class must have German Passport pictures.
 Uploading the wrong data to the wrong class will confuse the machine learning algorithms.**
 - Click '+ Add a class' at the bottom of the page to add more classes with data and repeat.
 You can make the classes more specific, such as "Goa Driver License Old Format".
 - Verify the classes and images one last time.
 Once you're ready, click on the 'Train Model' button.
 You can increase the epoch size (such as 5000) to improve model accuracy.
 - To test, you can test the model by clicking the Input dropdown and selecting 'File', then uploading a sample image.